Meet a cookie the size of your head…

 Have you ever made a big giant cookie before?
 And not a chocolate chip cookie pizza or a chocolate chip cookie cake.
 I’m talking about one REALLY ENORMOUS cookie meant for one person.
 Two people if you’re willing to share. 😉

 This cookie is giant.
 Completely ridiculous.
 Over the top.
-The cookie recipe is reduced from a larger dough recipe – only 2 Tablespoons of this, 2 Tablespoons of that.
+The recipe is reduced down from my peanut butter cookies recipe – only 2 Tablespoons of this, 2 Tablespoons of that.
 This recipe can easily be divided into 4 smaller peanut butter cookies, but reduce the baking time to about 9-10 minutes.